Crockpot Christmas Candy

 Instructions

 - Layer the ingredients.
 In a 2.5-quart or larger slow cooker, layer the ingredients in this order: peanuts at the bottom, followed by the baking chocolates (60% and 48% cocoa), white chocolate, and candy melts on top.
-Then, break larger chocolate bars into smaller pieces for even melting.
+Break up the chocolate bars into smaller pieces as you layer.

 - Cook in the slow cooker.
 Set the slow cooker to LOW and cover.
 Let the ingredients cook undisturbed for 1 hour.
 After the first hour, gently stir the mixture to combine the chocolates and peanuts.
 Then, continue cooking on LOW for 1½ hours, stirring every 30 minutes, until the chocolate mixture is smooth and glossy.